chkrishi/Computer_Networks/README.md

-If you are Reading this, then that means you support You didn't study
+If you are Reading this, then that means You didn't study